 - Wear gloves when handling animals, animal tissues, body fluids and waste and wash hands after contact.

-- Wear dedicated protective clothing such as a lab coat or coveralls when handling animals.
+- Wear dedicated protective clothing such as a lab coat, scrubs or coveralls and close-toed shoes when handling animals.
 Launder the soiled clothing separate from your personal clothes and preferably at the animal facility.

 - Wear respiratory protection when appropriate.

 - Keep animal areas clean and disinfect equipment after using it on animals or in animal areas.

 Most importantly, familiarize yourself about the animals that you will be working with and the potential zoonotic diseases associated with each species.
 If at any time, you suspect that you have acquired a zoonotic disease, inform your supervisor and seek medical care.

 **Prepared by Office of the Campus Veterinarian and the Office of Research Assurances January 2021